nuxeo-sandbox/nuxeo-labs-okta-nbis/README.md

 This Nuxeo Package contains a custom resolver for Okta to map Okta user profile to Nuxeo profile.

+This is a fork of nuxeo-sanbox/nuxeo-labs-okta with customizations for a specific demo.

 # Requirements

 Build requires the following software: